alias: nt3 up

 Overwrite behavior

 Without --overwrite, pushing a file that contains keys already in Entri leaves those translations unchanged.
 This is safe for incremental pushes — only new strings are added.
 With --overwrite, incoming translations replace any existing values.
 Use this when you want Entri to reflect your local files exactly, for example after a bulk find-and-replace or when seeding from an external source.
+You can also set a per-project default in .nt3.yml using update_translations: true, which has the same effect as always passing --overwrite.
+The CLI flag takes precedence when both are set.

 JSON output